|Skip Navigation Links|

 |Exit Print View|

 IPsec protects IP packets by authenticating the packets, by encrypting the packets, or by doing both.
-IPsec is performed inside the IP module, well below the application layer.
+IPsec is performed inside the IP module.
 Therefore, an Internet application can take advantage of IPsec while not having to configure itself to use IPsec.
 When used properly, IPsec is an effective tool in securing network traffic.

 Security protocols – The IP datagram protection mechanisms.
-The authentication header (AH) signs IP packets and ensures integrity.
+The authentication header (AH) includes a hash of the IP packet and ensures integrity.
 The content of the datagram is not encrypted, but the receiver is assured that the packet contents have not been altered.
 The receiver is also assured that the packets were sent by the sender.
 The encapsulating security payload (ESP) encrypts IP data, thus obscuring the content during packet transmission.
 ESP also can ensure data integrity through an authentication algorithm option.

 Security associations database (SADB) – The database that associates a security protocol with an IP destination address and an indexing number.
 The indexing number is called the security parameter index (SPI).
 These three elements (the security protocol, the destination address, and the SPI) uniquely identify a legitimate IPsec packet.
 The database ensures that a protected packet that arrives to the packet destination is recognized by the receiver.
 The receiver also uses information from the database to decrypt the communication, verify that the packets are unchanged, reassemble the packets, and deliver the packets to their ultimate destination.